Sponsor Latin Americans

 What’s the latest on CHNV?

-As of Jan.
-28, 2025, the Department of Homeland Security (DHS) has ended the Processes for Cubans, Haitians, Nicaraguans, and Venezuelans (CHNV) program.
-The program is not accepting new applications, pending applications will not be processed, and no new travel authorization will be issued.
+DHS ended the CHNV program in January 2025.
+The program is not accepting new applications, pending applications will not be processed, and no new travel authorizations will be issued.

 What happens to my pending application or approved sponsorship if the newcomer hasn’t arrived yet?